Posts

 Image

-If you can’t hold serve you can’t win the match.
+If you can’t hold serve, you can’t win the match.
 That’s how important the serve is in tennis.
-Players with average groundstrokes but great serves have done well in tennis, particularly on the faster surfaces.
-The serve is not a complicated stroke, but it can be prone to break down under pressure in matches.
-It’s important therefore to understand the key elements of the serve so that under pressure you can focus on 1 or 2 things that will make it work for you.
+Players with average ground-strokes but great serves have done well in tennis, particularly on the faster surfaces.
+The serve is not a complicated stroke, but it can be prone to breaking down under pressure in matches.
+Therefore, it’s important to understand the key elements of the serve so that, under pressure, you can focus on one or two things that will make it work for you.
 Here are the 2 key elements I recommend you focus on when under pressure in matches.
-Each of the two elements, if done correctly, will cover any problems you may be having with your serve.
+If done correctly, each of the two elements will cover any problems you may be having with your serve.
 THE FRONT FOOT The front foot is the 'Bridge' for your serve.
 It’s the transfer point for your forward movement during the serve.
-Soon after this stage, the players left foot will begin to dominate the service action and supply timing and power to the wrist If this 'Bridge' is weak, or not operating well
+Soon, the player's left foot will begin to dominate the service action and supply timing and power to the wrist If this 'Bridge' is weak or ineffecti...

 IF YOUR SERVE SUCKS, LET’S FIX IT NOW